wendux/wendux.github.io/static/doc/flyio-en/readme.md

 npm install flyio
 ```

-### Using CDN
+### Using CDN （on browsers）

 ```javascript
 <script src="https://unpkg.com/flyio/dist/fly.min.js"></script>
 ```

-### UMD
+### UMD （on browsers）

 ```http
 https://unpkg.com/flyio/dist/umd/fly.umd.min.js
 ```

 ## Example

-The following example, if not specified, can be executed in both browsers and node runtimes.
+The following example, if not specified, can be executed in all javaScript runtimes.

 ### Performing a `GET` request